 The police executed a search warrant over a semi-rural property containing a group of locked and unlocked caravans.
 In one of the unlocked caravans, the police found a pistol inside of a bag containing a number of items including fake ID documents with XP’s photograph.
 The pistol wasn’t registered or licensed to any particular individual.

-Here, it was alleged by the police that, because XP was in the caravan earlier that day, even if it was only for 45 minutes, he was in occupation of the premises and therefore the onus of proof was on him.
+It was alleged by the police that because XP was in the caravan earlier that day, even if it was only for 45 minutes, therefore he was in occupation of the premises.
+Consequently, the onus of proof was on him.

-O’Brien Solicitors and Counsel at the end of the Crown case successfully made representations to the Judge for a directed verdict on the basis that the evidence could not satisfy that XP occupied that caravan under the law.
+At the end of the Crown case, O’Brien Solicitors and Counsel successfully made representations to the Judge for a directed verdict.
+This was on the basis that the evidence could not prove that XP occupied that caravan under the law.